yeggasd/addressbook-level2/doc/UserGuide.md

   Views all details of the 1st person in the results of the `find` command.

 ### Sorting all entries : `sort`
-Sorts the entries from the address book according to their name.<br>
+Sorts the entries from the address book according to their name by the lexicographical order.<br>
 Format: `sort`

 ### Clearing all entries : `clear`